vanus-labs/docs/content/vanus-connect/connector-guides/sink/mysql/setup.md

 4. Click on **Sink** and choose **MySQL**
 ![3](images/choose%20sink.png)

-5. Enter all the following information in Vanus Cloud and click **Next**.
+5. Enter all the following information in Vanus Connect and click **Next**.
 ![3](images/sink%20config.png)

 - **Host:**  The IP address of your MySQL Server.